Departmental Summaries

 Department of Biostatistics

 The Department of Biostatistics has faculty, staff, and graduate student offices in a designated departmental corridor of the College of Public Health Building (CPHB).
-The Department serves as the home for the Clinical Trials Statistical and Data Management Center (CTSDMC), the Biostatistics Core of the Holden Comprehensive Cancer Center (HCCC), and the Biostatistics Consulting Center, and provides leadership to the Center for Public Health Statistics (CPHS).
+The Department serves as the home for the Clinical Trials Statistical and Data Management Center (CTSDMC), the Biostatistics Core of the Holden Comprehensive Cancer Center (HCCC), and the Biostatistics Consulting Center.
+The CTSDMC is located on the fifth floor of CPHB.

-The Department of Biostatistics is currently comprised of 16 primary faculty, 13 adjunct/secondary faculty, and approximately 40 graduate students.
-Existing departmental methodological research interests include clinical trials, computational statistics, Bayesian modeling and inference, statistical genetics and genomics, bioinformatics, informatics, machine and statistical learning, spatial and spatio-temporal modeling, time series analysis, survival data analysis, longitudinal data analysis, network analysis, integrative analysis, personalized medicine, causal inference, comparative effectiveness studies, high-dimensional data analysis, missing data techniques, nonparametric modeling, model selection, epidemic modeling, and syndromic surveillance.
+The Department of Biostatistics is currently comprised of 15 primary faculty, 14 adjunct/secondary faculty, and approximately 60 graduate students.
+Existing departmental methodological research interests include clinical trials, computational statistics, Bayesian modeling and inference, statistical genetics and genomics, bioinformatics, informatics, machine and statistical learning, causal inference, spatial and spatio-temporal modeling, time series analysis, survival data analysis, longitudinal data analysis, social network data analysis, high-dimensional data analysis, model selection, clustering, missing data techniques, personalized medicine, epidemic modeling, and syndromic surveillance.
 Joseph Cavanaugh, PhD, is Professor and Head of the Department.

 The health sciences campus for the University of Iowa (UI) is comprised of the Carver College of Medicine, the College of Dentistry, the College of Nursing, the College of Pharmacy, and the College of Public Health.
-Biostatistics faculty are actively involved in consultation and collaboration with researchers across all of these colleges, and also work closely with the Department of Statistics and Actuarial Science, the Institute for Clinical and Translational Science, the Holden Comprehensive Cancer Center, the Veteran’s Administration Medical Center, the College of Liberal Arts and Sciences, the Iowa Informatics Initiative, and the UI Genetics Cluster Initiative.
+Biostatistics faculty are actively involved in consultation and collaboration with researchers across all of these colleges, and also work closely with the Department of Statistics and Actuarial Science, the Institute for Clinical and Translational Science, the Holden Comprehensive Cancer Center, the Veteran’s Administration Medical Center, the College of Liberal Arts and Sciences, and the Iowa Institute of Human Genetics.

 Nearly all graduate students in the Department are supported by half-time research or teaching assistantships.
-The Department has a dedicated computing lab, which includes extensive Linux and Windows networks, along with dedicated nodes in the University’s high performance computing cluster.
+The Department has a dedicated computing lab, along with dedicated nodes in the University’s high performance computing cluster.

 Department of Community and Behavioral Health

 Dr. Mark W. Vander Weg is Professor and Head of the Department.
-The mission of the Department of Community and Behavioral Health is to serve Iowa, the Midwest, and the nation as a leading source of expertise on creating new knowledge in the area of community health and behavioral components of health and disease.
-In collaboration with communities, CBH promotes health and quality of life by developing, implementing, evaluating, and disseminating evidence-based practices through research, training, and innovative policy.
+The vision of the Department of Community and Behavioral Health (CBH) is to serve Iowa, the Midwest, the nation, and world as a leading source of expertise on creating new knowledge in the area of community health and the behavioral components of health and disease.
+In collaboration with communities, CBH prepares graduates to promote health and quality of life by developing, evaluating and disseminating evidence-based practices through research, training, and innovative policies.

-The Department currently has 10 primary faculty members, 2 emeritus faculty, 18 adjunct and secondary faculty representing medicine, nursing, anthropology, global studies, education, pediatrics, psychology and communication studies, an Associate research scientist, an Assistant Research Scientist, 41 students and over 17 full and part time staff members and Graduate Research Assistants supporting the academic and research missions of the Department.
-The faculty members come from a variety of disciplines within the social and health sciences; their common bond is an interest in health behavior and promoting healthy communities.
+CBH currently has 12 primary faculty members, 5 emeritus faculty, 18 adjunct and secondary faculty representing medicine, epidemiology, nursing, anthropology, pediatrics, and psychology, 40 students, and 17 full and part time staff supporting the academic and research missions of the Department.
+Faculty members come from a variety of disciplines within the social, behavioral, and health sciences; their common bond is an interest in health equity and community engagement.

-CBH Faculty have expertise in a wide range of community and behavioral health areas including: health disparities, nutrition and physical activity, health communication, substance use and addictions, mental health, maternal and child health, community based participatory research, obesity, and aging.
-Sources of funding and grants have included CDC, SAMHSA, NIH, NSF, ARRA, IDPH, Foundations and other private educational and industry.
-The Department currently administers two centers of research and practice, and M.P.H., M.S. and Ph.D. degree programs.
+CBH faculty members have expertise in a wide range of areas including: community-based participatory research, health disparities, rural health, nutrition, physical activity, health communication, youth and young adult health and well-being, HIV/AIDS, substance use, preventing stigma, disaster preparedness, mental health, health policy, maternal and child health, aging, global health, and injury prevention.
+Sources of funding and grants have included NIH, CDC, SAMHSA, HRSA, VA, USDA, Iowa HHS, and foundations.
+The Department currently administers two centers of research and practice, and M.P.H., and Ph.D. degree programs.

 Department of Epidemiology

 The Department of Epidemiology is an academic and public resource for assessment and improvement of human health.
-It strives to improve public and personal health by preparing students for careers that require specialized knowledge of epidemiologic theories, methods, and analytic techniques; by conducting innovative research in the magnitude, determinants, and prevention of disease and its consequences and in health promotion and evaluation; and by providing education, consultation and collaboration with public health and other programs.
-The Department of Epidemiology has maintained diversity and a multi-emphasis graduate degree program with faculty who have expertise in a variety of areas, with emphasis on those with public health importance to rural America.
-Academic degrees are offered through the MPH program, the MS in Epidemiology program, the PhD in Epidemiology program and the MS in Clinical Investigation program.
+It strives to improve public and personal health by preparing students for careers that require specialized knowledge of epidemiologic theories, methods, and analytic techniques by conducting innovative research in the magnitude, determinants, and prevention and management of disease and its consequences; educating researchers and public health practitioners; and collaborating with clinicians, communities and public health agencies in the measurement and evaluation of health status and prevention effectiveness.
+The Department of Epidemiology offers a multi-emphasis graduate program with faculty who have expertise in a variety of areas, including those with public health importance to rural America.
+Academic degrees offered include the MPH in Epidemiology, the MS in Epidemiology, the PhD in Epidemiology and the MS in Clinical Investigation.

 Dr. Elizabeth Chrischilles is Professor and Head of the Department.
-The Department currently has 16 full-time faculty, 52 secondary and adjunct faculty, 7 emeritus faculty and four research scientists.
-The research activities support nearly 210 research staff and graduate research assistants.
-Space for the academic department is available in the General Hospital for faculty and administrative staff.
-Research programs are located in the Westlawn Building, Old Capitol Centre, and Oakdale Hall on campus as well as satellite clinics of the Preventive Intervention Center at the Towncrest Center in Iowa City and in Des Moines.
+The Department currently has 16 full-time faculty, 48 secondary and adjunct faculty and 7 emeritus faculty.
+The research activities support over 150 research staff and graduate research assistants.
+Space for the academic department is available in the College of Public Health for faculty and administrative staff.
+Research programs are located in University Capitol Centre, Med Labs, Medical Research Center, and University Hygienic Lab on campus as well as the Preventive Intervention Center at the Towncrest Center in Iowa City.
 Research administration is done through the College of Public Health by dedicated personnel in the Department and Centers: the Iowa Cancer Registry, the Iowa Registry for Congenital and Inherited Disorders, the Preventive Intervention Center, Health Effectiveness Research Center, the Nutrition Research and Resource Center and the Lipid Research Clinic, and the Center for Emerging Infectious Diseases.
-The Departmental faculty are also members of several University and College centers such as the Holden Comprehensive Cancer Center, the Center on Aging, the Injury Prevention Research Center, the Environmental Health Sciences Research Center, the Center on Health Effects from Environmental Contaminants and the Institute for Clinical and Translational Research.
-The Epidemiology Resource Core Protocol Development provides researchers and students with expertise in data management, statistical consulting, research budgeting, protocol and questionnaire repository, data archive and sample storage and cataloging.
+The Departmental faculty are also members of several University and College centers such as the Holden Comprehensive Cancer Center, the Injury Prevention Research Center, the Environmental Health Sciences Research Center, the Center on Health Effects from Environmental Contaminants and the Institute for Clinical and Translational Research.

 Department of Health Management and Policy

-The Department of Health Management and Policy offers a Master of Health Administration (MHA) degree, a M.P.H. in Policy degree, an MS in Health Policy, and a Ph.D. in health services and policy.
-Alumni of these programs hold positions in academia, research firms, consulting firms, and healthcare organizations throughout the country, including many in leadership positions.
-The 69-year-old M.H.A. program has over 1000 alumni, many of whom remain actively engaged with the department.
+The Department of Health Management and Policy offers a Master of Health Administration (MHA) degree, an Executive Master Administration (EMHA), a M.P.H. in Policy degree, an MS in Health Policy, and a Ph.D. in Health Services Research and Policy.
+Alumni of these programs hold positions in academia, research firms, consulting firms, and healthcare organizations throughout the country, and internationally including many in leadership positions.
+The 75-year-old M.H.A. program has over 1300 alumni, many of whom remain actively engaged with the department.
 The doctoral program is the oldest in health care management in the United States.

 Department of Occupational and Environmental Health